Deuteragonist. The second guy. No, not the Sidekick

-- In the Mediochre Q Seth Series, Mediochre is the protagonist and Charlotte Johnson is the deuteragonist.
+- In the Mediochre Q Seth Series, Mediochre and Charlotte Johnson tend to bat the roles of Protagonist and Deuteragonist back and forth between them.
 The positions of tritagonist and tetragonist go to Joseph Carrion and Dhampinella respectively.

 - Song at Dawn': Estela and Dragonetz share the spotlight because the story follows the former but the plot is centered on the later.

-- 24: Depending on who you ask, either David Palmer or Tony Almeida serves as the Deuteragonist in the first four seasons, with the other being the Tritagonist.
-In the latter four seasons, however, things get more mixed up:
+- 24: Depending on who you ask, either David Palmer or Tony Almeida serves as the Deuteragonist in the first three seasons, with the other being the Tritagonist.
+Beginning with season four things get more mixed up: